misha/dart_yafsm/README.md

 // 3.
 Start the machine.
 m.start();

-// Use states and transitions to manipulate the machine. if (isOff()) {
+// Call states and transitions to manipulate the machine. if (isOff()) {
   turnOn();
 }